-For serving these baked potato wedges alongside a meal, I recommend this Steak Foil Pack, Grilled Chuck Steak, or Grilled Porterhouse Steak with French Onion Green Beans.
-You could also serve them with Peri Peri Chicken or even Baked Buffalo Wings.
+For serving these baked potato dishes alongside a meal, I recommend this Steak Foil Pack, Grilled Chuck Steak, or Grilled Porterhouse Steak with French Onion Green Beans.
+You could also serve roasted potatoes with Peri Peri Chicken or even Baked Buffalo Wings.

 Of course, a burger is a classic choice for serving potato wedges with too, so you could also try a Mushroom Swiss Burger, Loaded Burger with Bacon and Asparagus, Poached Egg Burger, or even a Bison Burger Recipe.

-Then why don’t you check the following recipes:
+Then why don’t you check the following potato recipes:

 - Foil Pack Potatoes